-This requirement spans grant years; any RTP grantees reporting volunteer hours that were accrued after November 1, 2019 will need to do so using the new volunteer log forms.
-This includes 2018 and 2019 RTP grantees.
+This requirement spans grant years; any RTP grantees reporting volunteer hours, regardless of when those hours were accrued, will need to do so using the new volunteer log forms.

 For more information, see the Using Volunteer Hours as Match Section.